wiseman-timelord/Chat-VulkanLlama/README.md

 # Chat-VulkanLlama
 - Working.
-Release version (old version).
+Release version (old version, but its not vulkan).

 # CURRENTLY:
 Development is underway...